icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 ![Figure 10 from NASA-TM-83556](images/nasa-tm-83556/Figure 10.png)
 _Figure 10 from NASA-TM-83556_

+A Langmuir "D" drop size distribution was used for LEWICE 2D analysis of the conditions in Figure 10.
 LEWICE 2D yields similar, but not identical, ice shapes.
 In general, the LEWICE shapes are thinner (due in part to being run with the default ice density of 917 kg/m^2), and the ice horn angles are larger.